pagkly/Zed/Investopedia4/How the Least Squares Criterion Method Works.md

 ### Key Takeaways

--   The least squares criterion method is used throughout finance, economics, and investing.
+-   The least squares criterion method is used throughout [[Finance|finance]], [[Economics|economics]], and investing.
 -   It is used to estimate the accuracy of a line in depicting the data that was used to create it.
 -   Least squares results can be used to summarize data and make predictions about related but unobserved values from the same group or system.

-Least squares and related statistical methods have become commonplace throughout [[finance]](https://www.investopedia.com/articles/pf/13/business-financing-primer.asp), economics, and investing, even if its beneficiaries aren't always aware of their use.
+Least squares and related statistical methods have become commonplace throughout [[finance]](https://www.investopedia.com/articles/pf/13/business-financing-primer.asp), [[Economics|economics]], and investing, even if its beneficiaries aren't always aware of their use.

-For example, the Robo-advisors now used by many investing platforms employ Monte Carlo simulation techniques to manage portfolios, though this is accomplished behind the scenes and out of the sight of the account holders who use them.
+For example, the Robo-advisors now used by many investing platforms employ [[Monte Carlo Simulation|Monte Carlo simulation]] techniques to manage portfolios, though this is accomplished behind the scenes and out of the sight of the account holders who use them.

-Other applications include time-series analysis of return distributions, economic forecasting and policy strategy, and advanced option modeling.
+Other applications include time-series analysis of [[Return|return]] distributions, economic forecasting and policy strategy, and advanced option modeling.

 ### What Does Least Squares Tell You?